LGDnov/CycleGAN/README.md

 --batch_size : this is the batch size used for training and testing

 --workers : this is the number of sub-processes used for data loading

+--load_model_path: Specifies the path to load a pre-trained model.

+--load_model_name: Specifies the name of the pre-trained model to be loaded.
 ```

 These parameters are set in the `config_ab.txt` file.